pusher/docs/docs/channels/server_api/authorizing-users.md

 Since your servers are the authority on who your users are, and what they can access, our clients libraries are able to make callbacks to endpoints of your choice to supply signed authentication and authorization tokens for the bearing user.

 This page discusses implementing a user authorization endpoint using the Pusher Channels server libraries.
-If you're looking for information on implemeting a user authentication endpoint, check the [Authenticating users page](/docs/channels/server_api/authenticating-users).
+If you're looking for information on implementing a user authentication endpoint, check the [Authenticating users page](/docs/channels/server_api/authenticating-users).

 > Pusher Channels originally supported pure authorization in private channels.
 With these authorization tokens it was not evident who the bearer was, but their token allowed them access to certain private channels.
 In presence channels, we added user info to the authorization token to provide extra information about who was connected (so that it could be distributed to other members of a channel).
 These tokens function as authentication and authorization within the scope of the presence channel.
 >
 > We now support [User authentication](/docs/channels/server_api/authenticating-users) to extend this scheme and to add more functionality.
 We’ve made this backwards compatible with the old presence channel authorization mechanism, but we do encourage users to adopt the newer styles that will be used in future to add additional features.
 >
-> One of the results of using User Authentication is that providing the user object in presence channel authorization is optional, if the user is already signed-in using User Autentication.
+> One of the results of using User Authentication is that providing the user object in presence channel authorization is optional, if the user is already signed-in using User Authentication.
 >
 > Note that in libraries that haven't been updated yet, the authorization function is still called `authenticate`.